tokenring-ai/docker/README.md

 - @token-ring/docker provides Docker integration for Token Ring agents and tools.
 - It exposes a DockerService for configuration (host/TLS) and a dockerRun tool to execute one-off commands inside ephemeral containers (docker run --rm).
+- It also provides DockerSandboxResource which implements the @token-ring/sandbox interface for persistent container management.

 Features